UK Student Visa: Application Rules, Work Opportunities and the Key Changes of 2025–2026

 -

-Since July 2025 the British authorities have been gradually moving away from physical visa stickers in the passport in favor of digital visas (eVisa), so if your application is processed under the new procedure, you will get access to an online status rather than a traditional sticker.
+Since July 2025 the British authorities have been gradually moving away from physical visa stickers in the passport in favour of digital visas (eVisa), so if your application is processed under the new procedure, you will get access to an online status rather than a traditional sticker.

 Working While You Study: Opportunities and Strict Limits